BobrHere/dddam-app/README.md

 ![suggest parameters](./docs/suggest-use-case-params.png)

 Typescript surprizes us again and makes IDE suggest the type of the parameters of the specified Use Case.
-But the parameters will be validated by anyway so you can pass any not validated data.
+But the parameters will be validated anyway so you can pass any not validated data.

 Then the Use Case and Events will just work.

-DDDam-App takes your Use Cases and its Events then runs them by your order - each Use Case and its Events in a transaction with your dependencies loaded as you want.
-You must implement your own transaction handler but the convention of the library is that if everything is OK transaction is committed, if an exception is thrown transaction rollbacks.